-- 1 unit, Letter, 3 lab, 54:00 TBA
+- 1 unit, Letter, 3 lab, DE

-- DA, CSU/UC, LACCD E2, CSUGE E
+- DA, CSU/UC, LACCDGE E2, CSUGE E

-- Prerequisite: KIN 350 or 350-1
+- Prerequisite: KIN 350-1

+- Family: K02 Kin Aerobics, Circuit Trng

 - An intermediate training experience for the people who have experience with exercise, using a combination of machines and free weights.
 This is suited for men and women of all age groups who are interested in muscle toning and muscle building.
-This course may be scheduled at times to be arranged (TBA) for a minimum of 54:00 hours.